edibotopic/tier-list/readme.md

 ## Solution

 TierList is a minimal application with three pre-defined tiers.
 Images (`png`, `jpeg`, `gif`) can be dragged onto the page individually or in groups.
 Images will be aligned neatly at the base of the tier list.
-Each images will be automatically adjusted to a sensible, constant size, which can be adjusted afterwards as needed.
+Each image will be automatically adjusted to a sensible, constant size, which can be adjusted afterwards as needed.

 ## Usage